reedriley/kwm/README.md

 ## Description [![Build Status](https://travis-ci.org/koekeishiya/kwm.svg?branch=master)](https://travis-ci.org/koekeishiya/kwm)

-**NOTE:** The master branch is considered stable and can be used instead of the latest release version by people who wish to do so.
+**NOTE:** The master branch is considered stable and can be used instead of the latest release version.

 **NOTE:** Main development focus has been shifted to a [new window manager](https://github.com/koekeishiya/chunkwm) based on plugin architecture.